ronihogri/Should-I-get-a-yearly-ticket-for-the-public-transit-system-in-Vienna-python-JSON-SQL-API-/README.md

   Example of zipped location history.

 <br><br>
-### Step 3 (optional): Use the ‘json_redact.py’ program to remove sensitive information from JSON files obtained from Google
+### Step 3 (recommended): Use the ‘json_redact.py’ program to trim JSON files obtained from Google and remove potentially sensitive information:
-This step is recommended if you would like to share your location history with others.
+This step is highly recommended if you would like to share your location history with others.
+It would also make the main program run faster.

   ![](https://github.com/ronihogri/Should-I-get-a-yearly-ticket-for-the-public-transit-system-in-Vienna-python-JSON-SQL-API/blob/main/images/json_redact.png)